NationalLibraryOfNorway/digitalpreservation-blog.nb.no/README.md

   - name: Digital Preservation Team # Name of author
     image: /apple-touch-icon.png # Author thumbnail image
 images:
-  - image1.jpg # cover image for sharing (does not support svg)
+  - image1.jpg # cover image for sharing.
+If no image is selected/parameter is not used, the image of our datacenter will be used
 ---
 ```